johnhayn-es/johnhayn-es/index.md

 Hello.
 Here's a little information about me.

 I'm a Senior Product Designer building a platform for a smarter, fairer entertainment industry at <a href="http://www.wegotpop.com">We Got POP ↗</a>.
+I built this Jekyll site to host <a href="../portfolio">my portfolio</a> and <a href="../blog">blog</a>.

 My career, thus far, has combined three interconnected disciplines; design, growth and storytelling.
 This combination enables me to do the work I do today: